 Skip to content

-What is Labour Market Impact Assessment (LMIA)
+What is a Labour Market Impact Assessment (LMIA)?

 Canada’s LMIA process serves as proof that no Canadian citizen or permanent resident is ready, willing, and able to fill a specific position in Canada, and so the employer is allowed to hire a foreign worker.
-In order to obtain an LMIA, employers must advertise the position for at least four weeks and potentially interview candidates who are Canadian citizens or permanent residents.
+In order to obtain an LMIA, in most cases, employers must advertise the position for at least four weeks and potentially interview candidates who are Canadian citizens or permanent residents.

 Only then, and only if the business can prove that those interviewees did not fulfil the job description, may the business be given the green light to hire a foreign worker.
 The worker must then apply for a Canadian work permit, supported by the LMIA, before beginning work in Canada.